-There are usually several options available to Express Entry candidates who want to improve their Comprehensive Ranking Scores (CRS); but manipulating the points requires a multifaceted perspective that takes into consideration that changes in one area of the CRS may affect the scores in a different section.
+There are usually several options available to improve your score in the Comprehensive Ranking System (CRS); but manipulating the points requires a multifaceted perspective that takes into consideration that changing one area of the CRS score may affect the scores in a different section.
 It is a wise investment to consult with a professional on how best to spend your efforts to improve your CRS points.
-You will save yourself significant $ if you prepare a proper strategy based on an informed understanding as opposed to just randomly spending $ to get new language scores, more education or an LMIA.
+You will save yourself significant $ if you prepare a proper strategy based on an informed understanding of the express entry system as opposed to just randomly spending $ to get new language tests, more education, or an LMIA.

 Make your spouse the Principal Applicant